Ugly Side Effects of Drinking a Glass of Wine Every Day, According to Science

 If you think you're in the clear because you don't smoke tobacco but still partake in drinking alcohol, you may be disappointed to find out that light to moderate alcohol consumption can increase cancer risk.

 According to a 2019 research article, drinking a bottle of wine a week—far less than a glass a day—increases a person's lifetime cancer risk by around 1%–1.4%.
-This may not sound like much at first, but this increase in cancer risk is equal to the risk of smoking five cigarettes for men and 10 cigarettes for women per week.

 It can lead to an accelerated and/or irregular heartbeat